kiboschool/course-programming-2/src/programming-2.md

 - 25% Midterm Project
 - 25% Final Project

+## Important Notes

+- Our main communication tool is Discord.
+You are fully responsible for checking Discord for announcements and updates.
+- You are expected to attend all classes.
+If you miss a class, you are responsible for catching up on the material.
+- You are expected to complete all assignments on time.
+If for any reason you are unable to complete an assignment on time, you must contact the instructor before the deadline.Check the [late submission policy](lessons/course-projects.md#late-policy) for information on how late assignments are handled.
+- Cheating is not tolerated.
+If you are caught cheating, you will be given a zero for the assignment and you will be reported to the Academic Integrity Committee.
+Make sure you are familiar with the [Kibo School Academic Integrity Policy](https://kibo.school/academic-integrity-policy/).
+You are expected to follow the policy in all your work.
+- Make sure you check the [Getting help](lessons/asking-for-help.md) for information on how to get help with the course.

 ## Tools

 In this course, we are using these tools to work on code.
 If you haven't set up